SGDInstitute/apollo/content/collections/pages/mblgtacc/speakers.md

             text: ' and more.
 She runs the blog CrutchesAndSpice.com and a podcast of the same name.
 She currently serves as the communications director for a nonproﬁt in Pennsylvania.'
     type: content
     enabled: true
   -
-    bard:
-      -
-        type: heading
-        attrs:
-          level: 2
-        content:
-          -
-            type: text
-            text: 'Featured session'
-      -
-        type: heading
-        attrs:
-          level: 3
-        content:
-          -
-            type: text
-            text: 'Amor y salud: A night with Curly Velazquez' -
-        type: set
-        attrs:
-          values:
-            type: image
-            image: headshots/curly-velazquez-featured-1090x681.jpg
-            inline: false
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'Friday, October 8'
-      -
-        type: paragraph
-        content:
-          -
-            type: text
-            marks:
-              -
-                type: bold
-            text: 'Curly Velazquez '
-          -
-            type: text
-            text: 'is an actor, content creator and artist who celebrates all things Latinx and beautiful.
-He began his career in fashion working for celebrity photographer David LaChappelle, and design icon Jeremy Scott before starting his own line.
-By the age of 25, he was celebrated as one of the “IT” designers in LA by H&M and directed a music video for Interscope records.
-Curly produces and appears in BuzzFeed’s Latinx division: Pero Like.
-You can also see Curly on Starz’s VIDA (seasons 2 and 3) and Netflix’s documentary, '
-          -
-            type: text
-            marks:
-              -
-                type: italic
-            text: 'Mucho Mucho Amor.'
-    type: content
-    enabled: false
-  -
     limit: 3
     pagination: false